 A given transmission on a communication channel between two machines can occur in several different ways.
 The transmission is characterized by the direction of the exchanges, the transmission mode, or the number of bits sent simultaneously, and the synchronization between the transmitter and receiver.

-There are 3 different transmission modes that are characterized according to the direction of the exchanges: a simplex connection, a half-duplex connection, and a full-duplex connection.
+3 different transmission modes are characterized according to the direction of the exchanges: a simplex connection, a half-duplex connection, and a full-duplex connection.

 A full-duplex connection is a connection in which the data flows in both directions simultaneously.
 Each end of the line can, thus, transmit and receive at the same time.
-This means that the bandwidth is divided in two for each direction of data transmission if the same transmission medium is used for both directions of transmission.
+This means that the bandwidth is divided in two for each direction of data transmission if the same transmission medium is used for both transmission directions.

-The transmission mode refers to the number of elementary units of information (bits) that can be simultaneously translated by the communications channel.
-In fact, recent processors (and, therefore, computers in general) never process a single bit at a time.
+The transmission mode refers to the number of elementary units of information (bits) that the communications channel can simultaneously translate.
+Recent processors (and, therefore, computers in general) never process a single bit at a time.

-Parallel connection means simultaneous transmission of N bits.
+A parallel connection means the simultaneous transmission of N bits.
 These bits are sent simultaneously over N different channels (a channel being, for example, a wire, a cable, or any other physical medium).
 The parallel connection on PC-type computers generally requires 10 wires: